rezstream/rezStream-Cloud-API-Documentation/Readme.md

 ## Manual API Token Generation

 Long-lived API access tokens providing access to a single rezStream Cloud tenant can be created and revoked manually within the account portal.
 This can be handy for bootstrapping development and for small custom integrations but is not advisable for large scale integrations with multiple customers and tenants.
-The generated access token from this process is extremely long lived and high risk, so handle and transmit it with great care.
+The generated access token from this process is extremely long lived, so handle and transmit it with great care.
 To create a token for access to a specific tenant manually:

 1. Login to https://account.rezstream.com/ using an account which has user management access to the subject business or tenant.
 2. Navigate to the **Businesses** section and then to the business you wish to manage